0871 231 2000

-We would like to keep you informed about our latest product offers and promotions using the email address you provide to us.
+We would like to keep you informed about our latest product offers, services and promotions using the email address you provide to us.
 We will also use your date of birth to send you specific offers for your birthday.

 To do this, we will ask you to opt-in to receive marketing emails when you first register an account with us, sign up for our newsletter, enter a competition or prize draw or agree for us to use your email address for marketing purposes.